Our Educators

 Growing up in a rural community in Northern New South Wales, Sarah was homeschooled up to Year 6 before moving to the Lake Macquarie region.
 This early experience instilled in her an appreciation for hands-on learning, creativity and adaptability, values that continue to inform her teaching today.

-eventually settling back in Lake Macquarie, where she started a family.
+Her passion for global learning and discovery led her to travel around the world for a year before eventually settling back in Lake Macquarie, where she started a family.
 She now has two young boys aged six and nine.

 As the co-Director of Jplus Consulting, Sarah also leads an innovative software company focused on the numerical analysis of chemical processes, providing cutting-edge solutions in her field.
 With a strong foundation in academia, she has been a Chemistry and Education university lecturer for eight years as well as being a high school science teacher during the past decade.
-Sarah brings her passion for lifelong learning and an innovative approach to the science education at Novoschool.
+Sarah brings her passion for lifelong learning and an innovative approach to science & languages education at Novoschool.

 Outside of her professional achievements, Sarah enjoys an active lifestyle with her partner Leanne and their sons, staying fit through basketball, soccer, trail running, CrossFit, and Taekwondo.
-In her downtime, she enjoys playing guitar, piano, drawing, and painting—and loves that her boys are always eager to join in, no matter the activity.
+In her downtime, she enjoys playing guitar, piano, drawing, and painting, and loves that her boys are always eager to join in, no matter the activity.

 STEM